colgiati/music-tagger/README.md

 ## Taggers

-Currently only a single tagger exists (for adding synchronised lyrics).
 More taggers exist in my private repository for this project.
-I will publish them later on, once I add .mp3 support (currently they only work with .flac files).
+They will be published later on, once I add .mp3 support (currently they only work with .flac files).

 ### LyricsTagger